 Their mission is to provide a top-notch platform with higher interest rates than traditional banks.
-You will earn 5.00% APY on balances of up to $25,000 with the Juno checking account (which can be further boosted to 5.50% APY).
+You will earn 5.00% APY on the first $25,000 and 4.00% APY on balances up to $250,000 with the Juno checking account.
 Customers can also get up to 10% cashback at popular brands with the Juno debit card.

-Join now and receive a $10 welcome bonus + 500 JCOIN.
+Join now and receive a $25 welcome bonus when you open a new account with a deposit of $50 or more.
 Learn more about Juno promotions or use the link below to claim the offer.

 You earn a 1.00% APY bonus for three months when you open a Marcus Online Savings Account with an invitation link from an existing Marcus customer (here’s mine).

-Plus, earn a permanent 0.10% APY bonus if you’re an AARP member, which you can
+Plus, earn a 0.10% APY bonus if you’re an AARP member, which you can

 join for free get paid to join with this Swagbucks promotion.

-In total, you’ll earn a 4.40% APY.
+In total, you can earn up to a 5.25% APY.
 Keep this rate beyond the initial three months by inviting a friend or family to open a Marcus savings account using your referral link.